<

 Assessment

-Staff continually assess the progress of pupils through a variety of techniques including low stakes retrieval tests to enable both pupils and staff to identify current strengths and areas for improvement.
-Following each termly assessment pupils are required to reflect on their performance and identify the key topics which require further practice.
+Staff continually assess the progress of pupils through a variety of techniques, including low-stakes retrieval tests to enable both pupils and staff to identify current strengths and areas for improvement.
+Following each termly assessment, pupils are required to reflect on their performance and identify the key topics which require further practice.
 They are then set individual tasks to complete independently to close these knowledge gaps.

 What can parents do to support their sons in KS3?